 5 Reasons to Pursue an MBA Degree

-The time, money, and effort that students invest into a master’s of business administration (MBA) can be considerable.
-It can cost students up to $200,000 for full-time programs, according to MBA website Poets and Quants, and many part-time programs can take up to five years to complete.
+The time, money, and effort students invest into a master’s of business administration (MBA) can be considerable.
+According to MBA website Poets & Quants, it can cost students, on average, $223,750 to attend a top 10 full-time program, and many part-time programs can take up to five years to complete.
 So what are the driving forces behind completing an MBA?

 The general assumption is that MBA students are primarily motivated by money because many MBA students expect higher salaries following graduation.
 This stereotype is only reinforced by television shows, news stories, and even business schools and MBA students themselves.
 Comedian and Dartmouth MBA graduate Paul Ollinger explains this well, in a satirical YouTube video called “Why You Should Totally Get An MBA.”